gcairesdev/mvc/README.md

 # MVC Framework
- MVC structure with friendly url.
+MVC Framework with bootstrap, jquery and friendly url.

 ## How to use